 Putting your emphasis on educational content and featuring your software in a natural way is a perfect formula for success.
 Here is a comment from a company implementing this tacic.

 #4 Phillip Livingston, Marketing Manager at Condo Control (Property management solution) says:

 “Our marketing team hosts live and on-demand webinars to generate qualified leads.
 We select a topic that will appeal to most property managers and board members.
 Usually, it’s around an issue that impacts their productivity, growth, or both.

-We advertise the event through email and digital ads and strive to keep the webinar as educational as possible.
+We advertise the event through email and digital ads, event flyers and strive to keep the webinar as educational as possible.
 However, we also organically tie in our product but try to position ourselves as experts in the industry rather than hard sell.
 If in the end, the audience is interested in our solution, they can easily contact us.

 The results have been positive in that we have had an opportunity to strengthen brand recognition through these webinars, connect with qualified leads, and reach about 100 live viewers on average.“

 When influencers and well-known experts perform at your virtual event, that takes your brand and authority to a whole new level.
 Here’s a quote from a company that partnered with the big names in the industry.

 #5 Emmie Hotwagner, Senior Manager of Events and Community at Betterworks (Performance management and OKR platform) says:

 “In December, Betterworks hosted Betterworks Goal Summit to help CEOs and HR leaders learn proven methods to create, align and achieve Goals.

 We used our heavy influence to line up tech legends including Chambers, Doerr, Bersin, and others to lend their knowledge.
 The full day virtual conference was designed for senior leaders looking to transform their organization through results-driven goals.